|

 look out at my face and not recognize me?
 Why did I gaze through foreign crowds,

+looking for someone?
+Foolish thought, no one is looking for me.
 The dream came in the middle of the night, invading my being and it kept

-The ocean beat a rhythm on the distant shore, the breeze danced softly on the
+coming.
+Intruder The ocean beat a rhythm on the distant shore, the breeze danced softly on the

 open lanai.
 As I stirred I noticed a form huddled near the screen door.
 From my